 My back could no longer stand the bulk and weight of carrying my reflex camera and lenses around all day.
 Most importantly, it was an entry-level dSLR and did not perform as well as I would have liked it to; truth be told, I had neither the patience nor the budget to improve my skills and my gear.
 I wanted something light, powerful, simple to use, with changeable lenses and within my price range; in other words, I wanted the unicorn of travel photography.

-After weeks of research, I finally committed to a camera that fulfilled all of my criteria and took the plunge: I bought the Olympus O-MD E-M10.
+After weeks of research, I finally committed to a camera that fulfilled all of my criteria and took the plunge: I bought the Olympus OM-D E-M5 Mark III.

 Is this the best travel camera there is?
-What I like about the Olympus OM-D E-M10
+What I like about the Olympus OM-D E-M5 Mark III

 I’m so glad that I don’t have to choose between performance and portability anymore.
 At just 0.87 lb/396 g with battery (add a few more grams for the lens), it just doesn’t get better than this.
 My bag is light, my neck and back don’t hurt anymore and I don’t have to think twice about airlines’ pesky weight limits.